Eulagisca uschakovi

 Eulagisca uschakovi is a giant scale worm known from the Antarctic, in waters such as off Mac.Robertson Land, Palmer Archipelago and the Weddell Sea, at depths of 10 to 920m.

 Description

-Specimens can grow to up to around 190mm in length and have 39 segments with 15 pairs of elytra.
+Specimens can grow to up to around 190 mm in length and have 39 segments with 15 pairs of elytra.
 The body is brownish at the mid-dorsum.
 The elytra are large and thin, with brownish splashes of pigmentation and fringe of sharp, pointed papillae along their margin.
 Wide, ovular prostomium with the median antenna with a large ceratophore in an anterior notch and lateral antennae inserted terminally on anterior margin of prostomium.
-Notochaetae are capillary-type and thicker than the capillary Neurochaetae.
+Notochaetae are capillary-type and thicker than the capillary neurochaetae.